idealparable/BibleQ/DidLazarusWriteJohn.md

 ### Nathanael = Bartholomew?

-Now since scholars think Bartholomew = Nathanael, let's look at some evidence for that:
+Now since scholars think Bartholomew = Nathanael, let's see how at least the basic evidence lines up.

 Matthew 9: